Moyosooreoluwa/Sample-Website-Homepage/README.md

 # Sample-Website-Homepage
-Here is a sample homepage  for an energy drink website
+Here is a sample homepage  for an energy Supplements website